Tyson Sullivan: Career

 After graduating, Sullivan guest starred in several television shows including "Without a Trace", "Bonnie & Clyde", and his first Television appearance came in a minor role on the show "Days of Our Lives".

 All before landing a recurring role on the HBO show "Banshee" (2014–2015) as Hondo, the white supremacist whose propensity for violence and hateful tattoos were a staple for several seasons.
 He appeared regularly throughout season 2 and left the show in early season 3.
 He then filmed several films including; Demonic (2015), co-starring Frank Grillo of "Warrior", "Double Daddy" (2015), opposite Brittany Curran, and " Heist" (2015), opposite Robert De Niro and Kate Bosworth.

 Sullivan is also known for playing Scott Milam, a small but crucial role, on FX's series Justified.

 In 2016 he joined the cast of Quarry alongside Logan Marshall Green, Peter Mullan, and Matt Nable.
 He played Hall Prewitt a marine in Mac's unit whose kind demeanor and sense of humor are at odds with his surroundings.

 At the end of 2016 it was announced that Sullivan would be joining the cast of DOA Blood River playing the lead antagonist in the film opposite Days of Our Lives star Billy Flynn.

 Personal

 Tyson Sullivan was born in Plano, Texas, to Tommie and David Sullivan.
 He graduated from Plano West High School in 2004 and moved out to Los Angeles where he attended Biola University.
 He currently resides with his wife in Paradise Valley, Arizona.
 He's a self-proclaimed "gamer."

-He's also an avid car enthusiast, collecting and driving premiere modern and collectable vehicles.
+He is also a car enthusiast, collecting and driving collectable vehicles.